Students sue Yale University, alleging discrimination against students with mental health disabilities | KRDO

 University called a student a ‘liability,’ suit says

-The lawsuit details instances where students were required to be accompanied by a police escort to collect their belongings from campus housing after being withdrawn from the university.
+The lawsuit details instances in which students were required to be accompanied by a police escort to collect their belongings from campus housing after being withdrawn from the university.

 The student ultimately withdrew from Yale voluntarily and graduated from another school because she couldn’t afford the class requirements Yale mandated in order for her to return.